heal and rebuild your marriage into something new.

 There is ongoing domestic violence or ongoing infidelity.

-One or both of you are strongly considering divorce.
+One of you is strongly considering divorce.
 Look at discernment counseling instead.

 You are set on divorce and are only looking for mediation or coparenting support.